Photo: Nikolas Ventourakis, LA River #03 (detail), 2016, from the Art Supports Education – Fulbright Alumni Art Series catalogue

-The Fulbright Foundation in Greece will award up to two grants to artists to pursue non-degree studies and conduct career-developing projects in their field in the United States.
+The Fulbright Foundation in Greece will award up to two grants to arts professionals to pursue non-degree studies and conduct career-developing projects in their field in the United States.
 Fulbright grants are awarded for periods of four to six months.
-The grant period may begin as early as September 1, 2022 and must be completed by May 31, 2023.
+The grant period may begin as early as September 15, 2024 and must be completed by May 31, 2025.
 Applications may be submitted only if applicants have received an official letter of invitation or admission from an educational institution and/or cultural organization in the United States.

-This award is open to professional artists in any field of fine arts, performance, creative writing, music, dance, theater, cinematography, photography, and digital arts who wish to achieve a higher level of proficiency, enhance their career, seek advancement opportunities, and familiarize themselves with the U.S. cultural scene.
+This award is open to arts professionals in any field of the visual arts, literary arts, performing arts, digital arts, culinary arts, decorative arts, crafts, design, curatorial studies, arts critique, art history and theory, who wish to achieve a higher level of proficiency, enhance their career, seek advancement opportunities, and familiarize themselves with the U.S. cultural scene.
 The Foundation looks for well-defined, sustainable, innovative projects that will have an impact in the respective areas and that may lead to future collaborations between the United States and Greece.

 Candidates are selected on the basis of artistic achievements, potential for professional development, civic engagement, extra-curricular activities, and personal qualities/abilities to serve as a cultural ambassador for Greece.
 All awards are subject to the Fulbright Foundation policies, in compliance with the Fulbright Foreign Scholarship Board (FFSB) guidelines, and all governmental regulations regarding visas, immigration, travel, and residence.